Skip to content

 Do You Qualify for a Proprietary Reverse Mortgage?

-If you’re wondering whether this option is open to you, here’s the good news: most homeowners who don’t fit FHA’s strict rules often qualify here.
+If you are wondering whether this option is open to you, here’s the good news: most homeowners who don’t fit FHA’s strict rules often qualify here.

-• Your Age → If you’re 60 or older (some lenders vary), you’re already in range.
+• Your Age → If you’re 55 or older (some lenders and states vary)

-• Your Equity → If you’ve built up at least 50% equity, or own your home outright, you’re in a strong position.
+• Your Equity → If you have built up at least 50% equity, or own your home outright, you’re in a strong position.

 • Your Next Step → A quick counseling session is required so you know exactly how the program works before moving forward.

-This is where Proprietary Reverse Mortgages shine — they cover the property types FHA leaves out.
+This is where Proprietary Reverse Mortgages shine; they cover the property types that FHA leaves out.

-• Select manufactured homes, depending on the lender’s rules.
+4. Select manufactured homes, depending on the lender’s rules and HUD construction standards.

 How a Proprietary Reverse